 Prosecuted a national insurance carrier’s claims against a third-party administrator asserting failure by the administrator to properly handle the carrier’s entire book of New York state auto claims over a several-year period.

 Obtained dismissal of all product liability and wrongful death claims against an electronic component part manufacturer in a case where a golf cart allegedly started on its own due to a failure in the electronic ignition of the cart, leading to the cart pinning and killing a golfer.
 The case potentially involved lost wage claims in the $10 million+ range.

 Obtained dismissal of civil RICO and class action claims against a municipal sheriff asserting practice of tying promotions to financial support.

-Defended a child psychiatrist in a massive case involving alleged improper hospitalization and treatment of mother and two young children over several years’ duration.
-The case was at the forefront of the national debate about Multiple Personality Disorder (Dissociative Identity Disorder) and repressed memory diagnosis and prominently covered by several local and national media outlets.
+Defended a child psychiatrist in a massive case involving alleged improper hospitalization and treatment of a mother and two young children over several years.
+The case was at the forefront of the national debate about Multiple Personality Disorder (Dissociative Identity Disorder) and repressed memory diagnosis and was prominently covered by several local and national media outlets.